 Stage 3 can be categorized into Stage 3 Vertex of male pattern baldness.
 Here, the hair at the top of the scalp becomes thinner.
 Bald spots are seen in this stage of male pattern baldness.

-Shampoos containing caffeine, saw palmetto and ketoconazole are also effective DHT blockers that can reduce hair fall leading to male pattern baldness.
+Rosemary oil & shampoos containing caffeine, saw palmetto, and ketoconazole are also effective DHT blockers that can reduce hair fall, leading to male pattern baldness.

-Though this may not yield quick visible results, it's the least you can do.
+Though this may not yield quick, visible results, it's the least you can do.
 Simple lifestyle shifts can reduce DHT levels in your body.
 These shifts will prevent DHT from accumulating at the hair follicles and preventing hair growth.
 Thus, also follow a simple diet that will block your DHT and will help in fighting the hair loss.

-Reducing cigarette smoking (if you cannot quit altogether), an agile and active lifestyle in the form of exercising, or choosing simple ways to keep your body in motion are easy ways to naturally reduce DHT in the body.
+Reducing cigarette smoking (if you cannot quit altogether), an agile and active lifestyle in exercising, or choosing simple ways to keep your body in motion are easy ways to reduce DHT in the body naturally.

-Ensuring your body and mind are well-rested and free of tension and stress is.
-Dry massaging your scalp for five minutes a day with a derma roller is effective in stimulating blood flow to your hair follicles.
+Ensuring your body and mind are well-rested, and free of tension and stress is.
+Dry massaging your scalp for five minutes a day with a derma roller effectively stimulates blood flow to your hair follicles.